 Our SEND team is made up of:

 Miss A. Walker - Springboard Resource Base Leader / School SENCO

 Mrs A. Howard - SEND Support

 To get in contact with the SEND team email:

 Parents are welcome to come and look at our SEN policy, our SEN school offer and the Disability Access plan.

-The Governors of the school have adopted the Single Equality Scheme to promote equality for all in line with the Equality Act Oct 2010; to eliminate discrimination, harassment and victimisation; advance equality of opportunity; and foster good relations.
+Horizon Academy Trust have adopted the Single Equality Scheme to promote equality for all in line with the Equality Act Oct 2010; to eliminate discrimination, harassment and victimisation; advance equality of opportunity; and foster good relations.